 Division of Psychology is situated within the School of Applied Sciences.

 The Psychology Division is a highly research-active group which achieves significant research impact.
 We are actively involved in many community projects and have strong research links with local, national and international organisations, and are part of established research networks and collaborations with researchers worldwide.
 As part of a highly collaborative and diverse group of scholars at Abertay, we are particularly invested in inter-disciplinary research and are innovating in the use of creative technology in understanding and developing human behaviour.

 Work on visual perception examines how different types of colouration in nature to help to optimise camouflage and warning colouration in real-world contexts, while simultaneously improving understanding of visual systems.
 Other work tackles the problems that occur in computer interfaces by using animation techniques to effectively guide user attention in complex visual arrays.
 This research has developed novel interactive experiences to support special user groups such as older or disabled users, e.g. the Tapology project.

-Research on self processing considers that humans are biased not to miss important information about the self because it captures attention, evokes certain physiological responses and is linked to rich memories.
-It examines how these biases develop in children, how they are affected by developmental disorders, such as Autism Spectrum Disorder and Attention Deficit Hyperactivity Disorder, and how they can be harnessed to improve learning in academic settings.
+Research on self processing reveals robust attention and memory biases.
+This research examines how these biases develop in children, how they are affected by developmental disorders, and how they can be harnessed to improve children’s learning in academic settings.